rfeinman/learning-to-learn/README.md

-# Neural network learning of object categories from canonicalized feature representations
+# Learning the Shape Bias with Neural Networks

 In this project, we train a neural network on artificial toy data for the task of object recognition.
-Each sample is represented by a shape, color and texture value.
+Each sample has a specific shape, color and texture value.
+Objects with the same shape are of the same category.

 ## Requirements & Setup
 This code repository requires Keras and TensorFlow.
 Keras must be